 2. Encourage both conventional and creative information sources

 Help employees get to know company products through a variety of sources.
 For example, encourage them to read product literature or to use feedback from customers and other team members.
 They can also gain information through online forums or visits to product manufacturers.
 The more sources you offer, the more well-rounded knowledge they can have.

 3. Provide opportunities to practice

 Give employees the chance to practice and improve their product knowledge.
-Consider techniques like role-playing or simulations to help sales professionals apply what they've learned.
-For example, one employee can take the role of a customer, while the other can take the role of a salesperson.
+Consider techniques like role-playing or simulations to help salespeople apply what they've learned.
+For example, one employee can take the role of a customer, while the other can take on the role of a salesperson.
 This allows them to practice how they might describe a product in a real interaction with a customer.

 4. Use microlearning

 If employees find it easier to process information in small amounts at a time, consider a micro-learning approach.
-This method allows them to learn one module per product, which makes it easier for them to process and retain the information.
-If they're watching short videos to gain product knowledge, this method can even help them pay better attention for a smaller amount of time.
+This method allows them to learn one module per product, which can make it easier for them to process and retain the information.
+If they're watching short videos to gain product knowledge, this method can even help them pay better attention for a shorter amount of time.

 5. Focus on customer needs

 As employees gain knowledge, make sure they anticipate customer needs.
 It also helps if they know the product features customers might find interesting.
 This approach allows each salesperson to present customers with a personalized answer based on each customer's needs.
 It also shows customers that the company's employees value them and have their best interests in mind.

 Make sure every employee at the company undergoes the same type of training to ensure everyone has the same knowledge base.
 This allows for consistency and helps employees work as a team to retrieve the same information.
 Even if they may not be in a customer-facing role, it can help many employees to learn more about company offerings and what the business can offer customers.